loyjoy/academy/advanced/modules/decision_table.md

-### Choose your process bricks
+### Choose your modules
 As the last step, you need to condition your modules.
-Therefore click on the small circle at your process brick.
+Therefore click on the small circle at your module.

 <p align="center">
   <img src="conditionModules.png" alt="Condition the modules" title="Condition the modules" width="300"/>